dork-er/face-recognition-security-model/notes.md

 # General

+- [ ] Add an arabic variant just for fun: add a toggle button.
+- [ ] Design a concept explanation page.
 - [ ] Implement a high quality product advertisement page.
 Use fonts like Italiana
-- [ ] Add an arabic variant just for fun: add a toggle button.
-- [ ] Design a concept explanation page.
-- [ ] Design the profile page.
+- [x ] Design the profile page.
 - [ ] Implement the profile page.
 - [ ]